 The school will always involve the family in all Early Help strategies and most will only be put in place with their permission.
-However, there may be occasions when the school's safeguarding team feel that Safeguarding and Child Protection Policy - v7.4 - 13/01/2025 Page | 55 a child may be at immediate risk of significant harm and that by informing the parents/carers of the concern the child may be put at further risk.
+However, there may be occasions when the school's safeguarding team feel that a child may be at immediate risk of significant harm and that by informing the parents/carers of the concern the child may be put at further risk.
 If such a case should arise, the school will make an immediate referral to social care without the parents/carer's knowledge.